bloominstituteoftechnology/bloominstituteoftechnology.github.io/README.md

 # About

-This repo is for Bloomtech staff to esily publish static websites using GitHub Pages.
+This repo is for Bloomtech staff to easily publish static websites using GitHub Pages.

 ## Need a site?